Our Guarantor Mortgages

 - You want to purchase a property that’s out of your price range.
 You may have no problem securing a mortgage on your own but wish to buy a property with a higher price than you can afford.
 Taking your guarantor’s income into account for the affordability criteria, however, may make the lender more willing to increase the loan amount.

 Just be aware that the less deposit you have, the higher the interest rate will be.
 This will not only make your monthly repayments higher but will cost you more across your mortgage term.
 Another concern to be aware of with a high loan-to-value mortgage, such as 95% or 100%, is that you risk going into negative equity if the value of your property drops in the future.
 This means the amount you owe for your mortgage may be more than your property is worth.

-At Trinity Finance, we can ascertain how much you can potentially borrow and help determine whether a guarantor mortgage is the right choice for your circumstances.
+At Trinity Finance, we can ascertain how much you can potentially borrow.
+This helps to determine whether a guarantor mortgage is the right choice for your circumstances.
 Our mortgage specialists, located throughout Kent, London and Edinburgh, know which lenders offer guarantor mortgages and can search for the best deal for you.
-For more information on this type of mortgage and alternative options you may not have considered, get in touch with us on 01322 907 000 or by email at email@example.com.
+For more information on this type of mortgage and alternative options, get in touch with us on 01322 907 000.
+Alternatively, send us an email at email@example.com.
 We ensure you receive impartial advice and professional guidance on mortgage products that specifically cater to your situation and needs.

 Who can stand as your guarantor?

-A family member or close friend can usually act as your guarantor although some lenders have restrictions, such as only accepting a parent or grandparent to fulfil this role.
+A family member or close friend can usually act as your guarantor although some lenders have restrictions.
+For example, they may only accept a parent or grandparent to fulfil this role.
 Your guarantor must either be a homeowner or have adequate savings to satisfy the lender’s requirements.
-Their income needs to be high enough to cover your mortgage repayments as well as theirs and they must have a strong credit rating.
+Their income needs to be high enough to cover your mortgage repayments as well as theirs.
+They must also have a strong credit rating.